Facts About Utah’s Deaf and Hard of Hearing

 - New advances in technology have produced video relay, and internet protocol services which are now available in Utah

-The Relay Utah service was initiated in 1988 as one of the first Relay services established in the United States.
-Housed under the umbrella of the Public Service Commission, Relay Utah provides access to hearing assistive equipment and telephone relay services through Hamilton Relay to allow Utah citizens who are deaf, hard of hearing or speech disabled more efficient communication.
+The Relay Utah service was initiated in 1987 as one of the first Relay services established in the United States.
+Housed under the umbrella of the Public Service Commission, Relay Utah provides access to hearing assistive equipment and telephone relay services through Sprint Relay to allow Utah citizens who are deaf, hard of hearing or speech disabled more efficient communication.

 7-1-1 is Utah’s toll-free telephone number that connects voice telephone users with deaf, hard of hearing or speech-disabled individuals who use text telephones, or TTYs.
 Relay users can use this free service by dialing 7-1-1 to reach a Relay Communications Assistant (CA), who will connect the two parties and “relay” communication between the individual calling and the individual called.